-With only a fraction of our renewable energy resources, countries such as Denmark, Germany, Spain, USA, Austria and Sweden, to name a few, are enjoying the social and economic benefits of a burgeoning, multi-billion dollar renewable energy industry, largely driven by determined climate protection policies and laws to back them up.
+With only a fraction of our renewable energy resources, countries such as Denmark, Germany, Spain, USA (despite Trump's best efforts), Austria and Sweden, to name a few, are enjoying the social and economic benefits of a burgeoning, multi-billion dollar renewable energy industry, largely driven by determined climate protection policies and laws to back them up.
 In many places around the world strong emission reduction targets combined with ambitious renewable energy targets are already generating new investment and new jobs in rural and regional areas while stabilising local pollution levels and increasing energy security.

 In terms of wind energy, wind power led all new power generation in 2015.
-China now has 145,362MW and the US has 74,471MW installed wind capacity.10 As for solar energy - including household solar photovoltaic (PV) as well as utility-scale PV power plants - with costs falling and efficiencies soaring, the global industry continues its meteoric rise, creating millions of jobs in local economies.
+China now has 149 GW10 and the US has more than 82 GW installed wind capacity.11 As for solar energy - including household solar photovoltaic (PV) as well as utility-scale PV power plants - with costs falling and efficiencies soaring, the global industry continues its meteoric rise, creating millions of jobs in local economies.

 In places with climate friendly policies, renewable energy industries are exceeding people's expectations.
-Germany has more than 380 000 people employed in its clean-energy industry, and this figure could rise above 500 000 by 2020.11 Meanwhile, more than 50 per cent of Germany's renewable energy is community-owned, which makes the business of generating and distributing the energy and the profits far more transparent and democratic.12 Globally, there are now more than 8.1 million people employed in renewable energy.13
+Germany has more than 380 000 people employed in its clean-energy industry, and this figure could rise above 500 000 by 2020.12 Meanwhile, more than 50 per cent of Germany's renewable energy is community-owned, which makes the business of generating and distributing the energy and the profits far more transparent and democratic.13 Globally, there are now more than 8.1 million people employed in renewable energy.14

-Why would a government so fiercely defend old, polluting power generation when its plain as day that the adoption of advanced zero emission technologies will reduce pollution and stimulate local jobs and growth in the sustainable, clean-energy sector?
+Why would a government so fiercely defend old, polluting power generation and fossil fuel export industries when its plain as day that the adoption of advanced zero emission technologies are already reducing local and global pollution and stimulating local jobs and growth in the sustainable, clean-energy sector that is already transitioning global energy markets?
 The urgent need to respond to the climate emergency aside, why would any government not strongly support a new industry that has well proven to create tens of thousands of new jobs and generate tens of billions of dollars in local economies where it is supported with responsible policy measures?

-As the host of some of the most polluting coal fired power stations in the world, Australia must clean up its act quickly.
+Our disgraceful fossil fuel exports aside, as the host of some of the most polluting coal fired power stations in the world, Australia must clean up its act quickly.
 Unless we move now to radically reduce our greenhouse gas emissions by transitioning to zero pollution energy resources, our reliance on fossil fuels will not only continue to force dangerous climate change but will also ensure that our economy falls behind because everything coming out of Australia will carry an enormous carbon footprint at a time when world economies are transitioning away from dirty technologies and practices.
 This is an opportunity to turn coal-affected regions like Victoria's Latrobe Valley into world-class R&D hubs for sustainable technologies.